Skip to content

 A 301 redirect is used to indicate that a web page has been permanently moved to a new URL.

-When a user clicks on an old URL, the server sends their browser the 301 HTTP status code, telling it that the page has been permanently moved to a new location.
+When a user clicks on an old URL, the server will send their browser the 301 HTTP status code, telling it that the page has been permanently moved to a new location.

-To give you the context of what I mean, suppose you had published a page with a long URL like this:
+To give you the context of what we mean, suppose you had published a page with a long URL like this:

-And after learning that shorter URLs are better for search engines, you decide to shorten it.
+And after learning that a shorter URL is better for readability and SEO, you decide to shorten it.

 The search engines and users will not know that you’ve changed your page URL.
-Anytime they try to access the previous page, they will get a 404 Page Not Found error.
+Anytime they try to access the previous page using the original, they will get a 404 Page Not Found error.

 To fix the issue, you need to show them that you’ve moved your URL to a new location.

-And that’s by redirecting the old page URL to the current one.
+And that’s by redirecting the old page URL to the new one.

 A 301 redirect is not only used to fix broken links.
 You can also use it to